MicrosoftDocs/msteams-docs/msteams-platform/bots/what-are-bots.md

 Conversational bots are incredibly flexible.
 Bots can handle a few basic commands or complex tasks that involve artificial intelligence and natural language processing.
 Bots can be part of a larger application or be standalone.

 Use the right mix of cards, text, and task modules to create a useful bot.
-The following image shows a user conversing with a bot in a one-on-one chat using text and interactive cards.
+The following image shows a user conversing with a bot in a one-to-one chat using text and interactive cards.

 :::image type="content" source="~/assets/images/FAQPlusEndUser.gif" alt-text="The screenshot is an example that shows a sample FAQ bot.":::

 Every interaction between the user and the bot is represented as an activity.
 When a bot receives an activity, it passes it on to its activity handlers.
 See [bot activity handlers](~/bots/bot-basics.md).

 Bots are apps that have a conversational interface.
 You can interact with a bot using text, interactive cards, and speech.
-A bot behaves differently in a channel or group chat conversation and in a one-on-one conversation.
+A bot behaves differently in a channel or group chat conversation and in a one-to-one conversation.
 Conversations are handled through the Bot Framework connector.
 See [conversation basics](~/bots/how-to/conversations/conversation-basics.md).

 Your bot requires contextual information, such as user profile details to access relevant content and enhance the bot experience.
 See [get Teams context](~/bots/how-to/get-teams-context.md).